A vanilla MLP, trained on MNIST

 b: 128 b: 10

-For our 784→128→10 architecture, we have 784×128 + 128×10 = 100,352 parameters just for a small 28×28 image!
+Even for our small 784 → 128 → 10 architecture, that's 784×128 + 128×10 = 100,352 parameters just for a 28×28 image.

 Why "Hidden" Layer?

-If the neurons in the first layer are taking the input image and producing an output, and the neurons in the last layer are producing the final output, what are the neurons in the middle doing?
+If the neurons in the first layer take the input image and the neurons in the last layer produce the final output, what are the neurons in the middle doing?
+For fun?
+For the sake of innovation?

+Of course not.
 The neurons in the middle are doing the heavy lifting.

-Benefits of Hidden Layers
+Benefits of hidden layers

 The Neural Network is just a Function

-I will retrace my words and say it again.
+I'll retrace my words and say it again.

+Despite all the biological terminology, a neuron in a neural network is just a mathematical function — a building block.
 And a neural network, despite its biological inspiration and complex architecture, is fundamentally just a big mathematical function that transforms a set of input numbers into a set of output numbers through a complex, tangled process of weighted combinations and non-linear transformations.

 What's next?